Content Muse 101 – How to Quote to Inspire

 - In the last example you probably still wonder why to subscribe to the blogs listed n my post.
 Anthony provides the answer, or two: fresh voices, SEO and similar disciplines.
 He could have stopped at “subscribe to these blogs” to mimic a simple call to action but he left the user a choice, you may want and the he offered the reasons why.
 Everything happened in a very short sentence.

 Don’t miss the fact that Anthony always uses quotation marks.
 You may be tempted to omit them but they are very important.
 They show that not only you are speaking and voicing your opinion but that you are supporting someone else’s opinion.

 Now what?
 How do you find these quotes?
 I’m afraid you have to read the whole posts at first.
 Don’t scan like most people including me do it.
 Read the entire article first and then condense its meaning to one sentence and find it in the text itself.
 Otherwise come up with a “summary”.
 Anthony does this sometimes as well in cases when I don’t provide him with the clue in the post itself.

-I implemented a tool called Markerly on my blog after Topsy discontinued their Twitter buttons.
+I implemented an inline on demand social media sharing tool on my blog after Topsy discontinued their Twitter buttons.